Bidek56/react-ws-python/README.md

     See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `Python Websocket server`
-The websocket server is written using Python 3.8
+The websocket server is written using Python 3.9

 To run it:
+1. `pip install -r pyserver/requirements.txt`

-1. `python pyserver/server.py`
+2. `python pyserver/server.py`

 Or